Learning at Moss Lane School in our unique classroom in the great outdoors!

 WHAT HAPPENS AT WOODLAND SCHOOL?

-The group visit the same woodland site throughout the year in all weather conditions except in extreme conditions such as high winds and heavy snow.
+The classes attend woodland school in all weather conditions except in extreme conditions such as high winds and heavy snow.
 Games are played and small achievable tasks are set, such as collecting natural materials and building shelters from sticks, ropes and other materials.
 Children will also learn about fire safety and outdoor cooking.
 The children learn basic woodland skills and simple tool use as a method to boost self-confidence, raise self-esteem and improve fine and gross motor skills.
 The children use natural materials to develop both practical and intellectual skills.

 With careful supervision, they will be introduced to a range of tools and, with assistance and close supervision, use these to make objects such as mallets, pegs, frames and more.
 Group tasks and team-building activities will be regularly undertaken to encourage social interaction and communication, and the levels of challenge are adapted according to abilities.
 Although there is no prescribed list of activities at Forest School, many National Curriculum targets will be met through the Forest School programme, particularly Science, PE and Geography, and themes of study can be brought into sessions and developed back at school.